 We believe that we are currently in compliance with the SBIR eligibility criteria but we cannot provide assurance that the SBA will interpret its regulations in our favor.
-As of December 31, 2006, giving present effect to our outstanding options, we estimate that at least approximately 58% of our equity is owned by U.S. citizens or permanent residents.
+We believe that over 60% of our equity is owned or controlled by U.S. citizens, and that we currently have fewer than 500 employees.
 We must be able to certify that we meet the SBIR ownership and size requirements as of the time we enter into each SBIR contract or grant, and SBA may review our size status in connection with each SBIR contract or grant.
 As we grow our business, it is foreseeable that we will eventually exceed the SBIR eligibility limitations and we may need to find other sources to fund our research and development efforts.
 If we are unsuccessful in obtaining additional contracts or funding grants because we cannot meet the eligibility requirements or if our customers decide to reduce or discontinue support of our products, we may be required to seek alternative sources of revenues or capital.